 Myth 1: Evolution means only the strong survive

-In this case, “strong” means smarter, faster, stronger etc. A common misconception (propagated by this popular mantra) is that evolution is the process of making organisms “better”.
+In this case, “strong” means those things valued by humans, such as being smarter, faster, stronger etc. A common misconception (propagated by this popular mantra) is that evolution is the process of making organisms “better”.
 The idea of better is difficult to define in a general sense.
 Better is true in the sense of being better suited to a particular environment or ecosystem or better yet a particular niche in a particular environment.
 But the popular usage generally suggests the stacking of traits onto an organism, much like an RPG game, where each species is attempting to get to “the highest level”.
 This is untrue in biological evolution, where traits that are better suited, regardless of whether they are more complex or “better” by the qualitative assessment by humans, are the traits that will become predominate in a species.
 This leads to point 2.

 Myth 2: De-evolution

 Evolution is not directional.
 There is no increasing or decreasing of evolution.
 If losing a trait allows an organism to survive better, it has evolved in that it has changed to better fit its environment.
 Evolution can explain why organisms can increase in complexity, but it is not necessarily an increase in complexity.
 Evolution has no goal.
 It is not trying to go somewhere.
 It is not attempting to increase complexity.
 Therefore it cannot “backtrack” because there is no backwards in evolution.
 There is no such thing as de-evolving.

 Myth 3: If evolution is true, why are there still “lesser” animals?